smartnuance/blog/src/data/blog/golang-error-handling/index.md

 need a lot of knowledge about the internals of a machinery we just want to invoke to get some result.
-Actually, getting resources always cleaned up correcty is hard to get right and many memory leaks result from Exceptions thrown without proper cleaning of **what the caller can not know how to clean up**.
+Actually, getting resources always cleaned up correcty is hard to get right and many memory leaks result from Exceptions thrown without proper cleaning of **what the caller can not know-how to clean up**.

 ## What is an error?